The 3 Most Shocking Sexual Allegations Surrounding Casey Anthony

 In May 2016, People magazine reported that Dominic Casey, a private investigator who previously worked for Casey Anthony, claimed in an affidavit that A) Anthony was having a sexual relationship with her defense attorney, Jose Baez; and B) Baez said that Anthony admitted to him that she killed Caylee.

-Specifically, the investigator stated that he once happened upon “a naked Casey” in Baez’s office one day, and that she said she owed him oral sex for getting her out of an interview.
+Specifically, the investigator stated that he happened upon “a naked Casey” in Baez’s office one day, and that she said she owed Baez oral sex for getting her out of an interview.

 Immediately upon these claims breaking, Baez issued a strong denial, stating: